AdminLanding

 Tax declaration (May)Often extra feeRevenue summaries generated in-app

-Typical 5-year cost (1 property)€3,000–€6,000 (8% of €800/mo × 60 mo)€49 + occasional partial mandataire
+Typical 5-year cost (1 property)€3,000–€6,000 (8% of €800/mo × 60 mo)Free first, then €49 + occasional partial mandataire

 Mandataire fees regulated by Loi Hoguet (1970) and Décret 72-678 — written mandate and itemised devis are mandatory.
 Many non-resident owners settle on a hybrid: partial mandataire for état des lieux moments, self-managed for the rest.